 3. Related costs, such as toll and parking fees, may only be reimbursed with the prior approval of the Secretary General and only where there is no other possible alternative.
 Such claims shall be accompanied by evidence of the expenditure actually incurred.

-5. Members travelling by car do so at their own risk.
+4. If the Commissioner travels by car he or she does so at his or her own risk.
 The Council of Europe disclaims all liability in respect of any accident that may occur during the journey.

 III.
 DAILY ALLOWANCES

-2. This allowance shall be deemed to cover all expenditure incurred by members in attending meetings, except for the travel expenses provided for above.
-However, where in exceptional and duly justified circumstances, and with the prior approval of the Secretary General, total accommodation costs (room, breakfast and related taxes) amount to more than 60% of the total daily allowances payable in respect of the meeting, members may submit a claim for a supplementary payment.
+3. This allowance shall be deemed to cover all expenditure incurred by the Commissioner in attending meetings, except for the travel expenses provided for above.
+However, where in exceptional and duly justified circumstances, and with the prior approval of the Secretary General, total accommodation costs (room, breakfast and related taxes) amount to more than 60% of the total daily allowances payable in respect of the meeting, the Commissioner may submit a claim for a supplementary payment.
 Any such claim must be supported by original vouchers attesting the actual expenditure incurred for accommodation.